krishna-d-codes/GlowAI/README.md

-**🌟 GlowAI – AI Powered Skincare Recommendation Website
+🌟 GlowAI – AI Powered Skincare Recommendation Website

-A clean, modern, and intelligent skincare platform designed to guide users with personalized product recommendations.
-Built with HTML, CSS, and JavaScript, GlowAI focuses on elegant UI, responsive design, and smart, user-friendly features.
+GlowAI is a modern skincare platform that offers personalized product recommendations using an interactive AI-style quiz and a smart offline chatbot.
+Built with HTML, CSS, and JavaScript, GlowAI focuses on clean design, smooth animations, and a highly responsive user experience.

-✨ Features
+🎯 Features:

-✅ AI Skin Analysis Quiz
+🤖 AI-Style Chatbot with 50+ Responses
-Interactive quiz that guides users through questions and suggests products based on their skin needs.
+Provides skincare routines, lifestyle tips, ingredient guidance, common mistakes, and more.

-🤖 AI-Style Chatbot
+🔍 AI Skin Analysis Quiz
-Smart offline chatbot with 50+ replies, skincare routines, common mistakes, lifestyle tips, and ingredient-wise guidance.
+A 5-step interactive quiz that helps users identify the best products for their skin needs.

 🛒 Smart Cart System
-Add/remove products, add kits, real-time cart count updates, and floating success popups.
+Add/remove products, add skincare kits, auto cart count updates, and success popups.

-📱 Fully Responsive UI
+📱 Fully Responsive Design
-Clean modern layout that works smoothly across all devices.
+Looks beautiful and works smoothly on all device sizes.

-🎛️ Dynamic Website Sections
+🎨 Modern UI/UX
-Hero section, best-sellers, kits, chatbot, contact form, testimonials, and more.
+Soft gradients, glowing patterns, smooth transitions, and clean layout inspired by premium skincare brands.

 📬 Functional Contact Form
-Integrated Formspree contact form with a success alert and smooth UI experience.
+Formspree-powered contact form with a clean success message and redirect.

-🎨 Beautiful Modern UI/UX
+🧴 Dynamic Sections
-Soft color palette, animated gradients, glowing patterns, and smooth transitions inspired by premium skincare brands.
+Hero section, product recommendations, best sellers, kits, chatbot, contact, and more.

-🚀 Tech Stack
+🚀 Tech Stack:

 HTML